 To respond to the current challenges for live entertainment and their cultural formats, a team of creatives and specialists came together to develop and implement this new and unique digital event format.
 The concept idea, the script and the artistic content come from the minds and pens of Badesalz themselves.
 The comedians and musicians Henni Nachtsheim and Gerd Knebel are with more than 30 years of stage experience and over 10 joint programs not only in Hesse cult, but a constant in the German comedy scene.

 The digital concept was developed by the production company Papilio Entertainment around Andreana Clemenz and creative partner Alex Burgos, who also jointly direct the backstage safari.
 Andreana Clemenz and Alex Burgos have already worked on countless national and international productions and shows, among others together with Helene Fischer, Rufus Beck or Peter Maffay.
 Digital storytelling and artistically designed user experiences in virtual worlds have become their specialty.
-The piece was produced by the Jahrhunderthalle Frankfurt, a forward-looking venue that is responding to the hybrid entertainment market with the Badesalz Backstage Safari and pushing new formats for audiences, artists and companies.
+The piece was produced by the Jahrhunderthalle Frankfurt, which, as a future-oriented venue, is reacting to the hybrid entertainment market with the Badesalz Backstage Safari and pushing new formats for audiences, artists and companies.

-Tickets are available now for 24,00 Euro at www.badesalz-backstage-safari.de
+Tickets are available now for 24.00 euros at www.badesalz-backstage-safari.de